iOS-convertedin-eslamali/iOS_ConvertedinMobileSDK/README.md

 And that's it!
 You've successfully integrated ConvertedinMobileSDK into your project using Swift Package Manager. 🚀

-__Installation with Cocoapods__
+---

+**Method 2:**
+**Cocoapods**

 To effortlessly integrate ConvertedinMobileSDK into your iOS project using CocoaPods, follow these straightforward steps:
-First you need to install cocaopods, Here's a comprehensive guide on how to install cocoapods [ here ](https://guides.cocoapods.org/using/getting-started.html)
+First you need to install cocaopods, Here's a comprehensive guide on how to install cocoapods [ Cocoapods documentation ](https://guides.cocoapods.org/using/getting-started.html)

 After installing the Cocoapods successfully